Creating Value that Lasts

 I did end up finding a few nuggets in my linked items.
 Those were migrated over and turned into articles with a prominent link, similar to Ben’s method.
 The rest are now archived to a dusty hard drive.
 Again, hits to the 404 page of this site are proving that no one is sad to see them go.

 One last change is included in this iteration.
-The support page.
+The support plan.
 I love that the Internet is changing the world of publishing and enjoy supporting writers that have brought much entertainment and value to me.
 I would be flattered when anyone feels the same about my own writing.
 Thank you for reading.&